Easyhaler Salbutamol Sulfate 100 micrograms per actuation inhalation powder

 Salbutamol is valuable as a rescue medication in mild, moderate or severe asthma, provided that reliance on it does not delay the introduction and use of regular inhaled corticosteroid therapy.

-Easyhaler Salbutamol Sulphate is indicated in adults, adolescents and children aged 4 to 11 years.
+Easyhaler Salbutamol Sulfate is indicated in adults, adolescents and children aged 4 to 11 years.